commonpike/fairpost/README.md

 # Fairpost

-Fairpost helps you manage your social feeds from the command line, using Node.
+Fairpost helps you manage your social media feeds from a single entry point, using Node.
+It supports Facebook, Instagram, Reddit, Twitter and LinkedIn.

 Your Feed is just a folder on disk, and all subfolders are Posts, containing at least one text file (the post body) and